Bombing of Hamburg in World War II: Military consequences

 The huge amount of damage to Hamburg precipitated a number of large changes to German air defence systems.
 Priority was given to fighter production.
 Research was intensified for more effective radar technology.
 Both aircraft and guns were diverted away from the front line to defend Germany.
-By August of 1943, 45 per cent of all German fighters were now located on the home front, with additional units in northern France.
+By August of 1943, 45% of all German fighters were now located on the home front, with additional units in northern France.
 At the same time, heavy anti-aircraft guns in Germany were increased by over 25 per cent.

 The reallocation of much of the industrial war production of Germany to home defence was an unintended consequence of Operation Gomorrah.
-The fighting fronts suffered due to a lack of air support as resource was devoted to fighter aircraft back in the Reich.
-Anti-aircraft units in Germany made greatly increased demands for personnel and, later in the war, used 25 per cent of all ammunition.
-It can therefore be argued that the military results of the overall bombing campaign was greater than anything arising from economic or morale effects.
+The fighting fronts suffered due to a lack of air support as resources were devoted to fighter aircraft back in the Reich.
+Anti-aircraft units in Germany made greatly increased demands for personnel and, later in the war, used 25% of all ammunition.
+It can therefore be argued that the military results of the overall bombing campaign were greater than the effects on the German economy or German morale.